x0xr00t/sl0ppy-defender-evasion/README.md

 # Extra info
 * `u can either use b64 in the beginning, or use it when the obfuscated code has been generated... `
 * `i tested both, and both methods would work`
-* `the b.pif that made has been generated with obfuscated ps code converted to b64 before spinning out the exe`
+* `the b.pif that been made, has been generated with..>> obfuscated ps code converted to b64 before spinning out the exe`

 # generated file to evade defender.
 * ` {!} b.pif`